Johnny Jet: Rocket Man

 Best thing to do if going to a foreign country is to read about their customs.

-A great book on this is Kiss, Bow and Shake Hands.
+A great book on this is Kiss, Bow, or Shake Hands.

 Pack light and don’t check bags.